 Erdogan says the U.S. and Turkey have overlapping goals when it comes to Syria.
 Neither leader mentioned that the U.S. and Turkey remain far apart on just how to handle Syria's bloody civil war.
 Erdogan did not directly answer a question about what he asked from Obama on Syria.

 Obama said the United States can't act alone to bring peace to Syria and needs the cooperation of international partners.

 "There's no magic formula for dealing with an extraordinarily violent and difficult situation like Syria," Obama said.

 Erdogan is visiting Washington just days after two car bombs in Turkey killed dozens in the deadliest terrorist attack there in years.
 Turkish authorities have blamed Syrian intelligence, and Erdogan has been calling for more aggressive steps to topple Assad's government.
-Obama extended condolences for what he called the "outrageous bombings" and said the United States stands with Turkey in fighting terror threats.

 But the Obama administration remains reluctant to take the kind of action Turkey would like to see, including establishing a no-fly zone in Syria.